ndsurgenor/scrabble-scorepad/README.md

 # Scrabble ScorePAD

 Scrabble ScorePAD is an application designed to help validate and score words during a game of Scrabble.
+The following user stories were created to aid its development:

+- As a casual Scrabble player, I want to check words I'm playing so I know they are valid
+- As casual player, I want an easy way to calculate my word score quickly so I can get on with playing the game and avoid making mistakes when scoring
+- As an average player, I want an easy way to score each word I play and keep overall track of my score
+- As a more seasoned player, I want the option to score only words on Scrabble's tournament list (TWL06) so I can ready myself for official competition

 [LIVE LINK TO SITE](https://scrabble-scorepad.herokuapp.com/)

-The main aims of the application are as follows:
+Drawing on the user stories, the main aims of the application are as follows:
 - To provide a helpful and intuitive app for scoring Scrabble which runs in a basic python terminal inside a browser window
+- To allow the user to choose between Scrabble's two official wordlists (SWOPODS and TWL06)
 - To allow the user to ensure that a word played is valid for the particular Scrabble wordlist they are using
 - To allow the user to easily indicate blank tiles, double/triple letter/word scores and 'bingo' bonuses as they score each word
 - To keep track of all words played and provide a running total of their scores